Get the Skills to Be a Medical Assistant

 The Medical Assisting Program at First Institute, taught at both our Crystal Lake and Libertyville campuses, provides the hands-on training, practical experience and industry support it takes to pursue a rewarding healthcare career.

-Our Medical Assisting Program includes a 160 clock hour (10-week) externship in a local medical office setting, working with real patients and getting to know health care providers in the community.
+Our program includes a 160 clock hour (10-week) externship in a local medical office setting, working with real patients and getting to know health care providers in the community.

 - Anatomy, Physiology and Pathology